W4ZM/data-ptr-swap/README.md

 # Data PTR Hook Driver

-A Windows 11 (24H2) kernel‑mode driver that hooks the `NtUserCreateWindowStation` function in `win32k.sys` by swapping its function pointer to your custom handler.
+A Windows 11 (24H2) kernel‑mode driver that hooks the `NtUserCreateWindowStation` function in `win32k.sys` by swapping its pointer to your function in your mapped driver.

 ---